GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ## Node Data Flow ##

 So far, your script is as such: the SceneReader node is outputting a scene with Gaffy's geometry, and the Camera node is outputting a camera object.
 In fact, the Camera node is outputting a _whole scene_ containing a camera object.
-Hence, any node that sends or receives scene data is called a **scene node**.
-This paradigm may be a bit confusing compared to other VFX applications, but it is one of Gaffer's strengths.
+As such, any node that sends or receives scene data is classified as a **scene node**.
+This paradigm may be a bit confusing compared to other DCCs, but it is one of Gaffer's strengths.

 > Important :
-> Each scene node will independently compute and output a scene when queried.
+> When queried, a scene node will provide a scene based on the 3D data and values it is provided.

 ### Scenes ###

 In Gaffer, there is no single data set of locations and properties that comprise the sequence's scene.
 In fact, a Gaffer script is not limited to a single scene.
 Instead, when a node is queried, a scene is dynamically computed as that node's output.
 You can test this by clicking the background of the _Graph Editor_.
 With no node selected, the _Hierarchy View_ goes blank, because there is no longer a scene requiring computation.
 Thus, no scene exists.
-Since scenes are computed only when needed, Gaffer can support an effectively unlimited quantity of them.
+Since scenes are computed only when needed, Gaffer has the flexibility to support an arbitrary quantity of them.

-Since neither of your nodes is connected, each scene remains separate.
-If your two scene nodes do not join somewhere later in the graph, their scenes will never interface with each other.
-If you were to evaluate your whole script right now, it would calculate two independent scenes.
+Since neither of your nodes is connected, each of their scenes remains separate.
+If you were to evaluate your script right now, it would calculate two independent scenes.
+For them to interface, they must be joined somewhere later in the graph.

 > Important :
 > In the _Graph Editor_, node data flows from top to bottom.

 When a scene node computes a scene, scene data passes through it like so:

-1. Data flows into the node through its input.
+1. Data flows into the node through its input(s).

 2. If applicable, the node modifies the data.